Coeur de Xocolat is an organisation that specialises in providing educational chocolate workshops for schools.

 3. Enhanced Reputation: Providing unique and engaging learning experiences, such as chocolate workshops, can enhance the school's reputation within the community.
 This positive reputation may attract more students and support from parents and stakeholders.

 It's important to note that the financial benefits may vary depending on the specific arrangements, such as whether the workshops are conducted by external organisations, funded by the school, or involve external sponsorships.

 In secondary school’s students are studying chocolate in business studies, HSE, science and food technology.
 OrWhy running a chocolate event during their study period or for an end of year enrichment Week?

 Coeur de Xocolat can run tailored chocolate making events, making the classes and lessons relevant and age appropriate.
 The sessions are run within the school timetable and accommodate breaks and lunchtimes and are made visually informative.

 Who are Coeur de Xocolat?

 At CDX we love everything chocolate from eating it, making it, cooking it and sometimes even sharing it.

-I started my journey as a chef being so fascinated by chocolate I set out to learn everything I could about it.
-The more I learned the more I wanted to share everything id found out with anyone who would listen.
+I started my journey as a chef being so was fascinated by chocolate, I set out to learn everything I could about it.
+The more I learned the more I wanted to share everything I had discovered out with anyone who would listen.